ATU-Project300/ATU-Project300.github.io/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `docs/` directory.

+The `docs/` folder is used as the root for the [website](https://atu-project300.github.io/).

 ## Running unit tests